 There’s no question that buying life insurance is a big deal.
-After all, no one wants to take out the wrong type of policy, or pay too much for the right type of policy.
+After all, no one wants to take out the wrong type of policy.
+Nor pay too much for the right type of policy.

-Knowing that, here are 20 things you’ll want to look for, know, and consider before buying life insurance.
+Knowing that, here are 20 things you’ll want to look for before buying life insurance.

-- You have to satisfy certain requirements if you want to insure someone—If you want to buy a life insurance policy in someone else’s name, you’re probably going to have to prove you are in some way dependent on that person and you would suffer financially if he or she were not around.
+- You must satisfy certain requirements if you want to insure someone.
+If you want to buy a life insurance policy in someone else’s name, you’re probably going to have to prove you are in some way dependent on that person and you would suffer financially if he or she were not around.

-You’re also probably going to have to get that person’s permission, as life insurance companies must access the medical history of someone who’s looking to be insured and, according to the Health Insurance Portability and Accountability Act, that person (“the insured”) usually has to sign a written consent form to release his or her medical records.
+You’re also probably going to have to get that person’s permission.
+Life insurance companies must access the medical history of someone who’s looking to be insured.
+According to the Health Insurance Portability and Accountability Act, that person (“the insured”) usually has to sign a written consent form to release his or her medical records.
 And if the insurance company you’re considering doesn’t require this kind of consent?
 Typically, it’ll still require the insured to sign off on the new policy.

 The opposite is true as well, by the way, which means that, say, your employer can’t take out a life insurance policy on you unless you give them written permission.

-- If anyone turns you down for life insurance, look somewhere else—After all, companies look at a whole host of information and utilize a variety of methods to vet who they will insure.
-So, just because one provider turns you down, you shouldn’t take that to mean another provider will come to the same conclusion.
+- If anyone turns you down for life insurance, look somewhere else.
+Companies look at a whole host of information and utilize a variety of methods to vet who they will insure.
+Just because one provider turns you down, you shouldn’t assume another provider will come to the same conclusion.

-Actually, shopping around is a good idea regardless, as doing so will allow you to buy a life insurance policy that offers the best coverage, the best rate, or perhaps a balance between the two.
+Shopping around is a good idea regardless, as doing so will allow you to buy a life insurance policy that offers the best coverage, lowest rate, or perhaps a balance between the two.
 QuoteWizard can help you find a great policy and the best rates by connecting you with our network of experienced agents that specialize in life insurance.

-- If you’re looking to insure yourself, make sure you actually need it before you buy it—For instance, if no one is financially dependent on you and if you have enough money to pay for your final expenses, it’s a pretty good bet that you don’t need this type of insurance.
+- If you’re looking to insure yourself, make sure you actually need it before you buy it.
+If no one is financially dependent on you and if you have enough money to pay for your final expenses, it’s a pretty good bet that you don’t need this type of insurance.

-If, on the other hand, there are people—a spouse, children, parents, siblings—who depend on you financially, life insurance may well be a worthwhile expense for you.
+If, on the other hand, there are people—a spouse, children, parents, siblings—who depend on you financially, life insurance may well be a worthwhile expense.

 To help get you started, here are the Cliffs Notes descriptions of each type: term life insurance tends to have lower premiums associated with it (early on, at least), provides a person with coverage for a set number of years (as in, it only pays out if you pass away during this “term”), and doesn’t build up a cash value that can be borrowed against or withdrawn.
 On the other hand, whole life insurance, also often called “cash value” or permanent, usually costs more (especially at the beginning), accumulates a cash value that can borrowed against or withdrawn, pays out whenever one passes away, and provides protection as long as the premiums are paid.